hediet/browser-ext-github-monaco/README.md

 ## Additional Features

--   Press F11 to toggle full screen.
+-   Press F11 to toggle full screen (F10 for wide full screen).
 -   The full screen mode previews the markdown if enough space is available.

 ## Github Features